frovedis/frovedis/doc/manual/python/ml/spectral_clustering.md

 default (for INFO mode and not specified explicitly).
 But it can be set to 1 (for DEBUG mode) or 2 (for TRACE mode) for getting training time logs from frovedis server.
-**_max\_iter_**: A positive integer parameter containing the maximum number of iteration count for kmeans algorithm.
+**_max\_iter_**: A positive integer parameter containing the maximum number of iteration count for kmeans assignment.
 (Default: 300)
-**_eps_**: A double parameter containing the epsilon value for kmeans.
-It must be within the range of 0.0 to 1.0.
+**_eps_**: Zero or a positive double parameter containing the tolerance value for kmeans.
 (Default: 1e-4)
 **_norm\_laplacian_**: A boolean parameter if set to True, then compute normalized Laplacian, else not.
 (Default: True)
 **_mode_**: An integer parameter required to set the eigen computation method.
 It can be either 1 (for generic) or 3 (for shift-invert).
+It is applicable only for dense data.
+For more details refer ARPACK computation modes.
 (Default: 3)
 **_drop\_first_**: A boolean parameter if set to True, then drops the first eigenvector.
 The first eigenvector of a normalized Laplacian is full of constants, thus if it is set to true, then (n_components + 1) eigenvectors are computed and will drop the first vector.
 Otherwise, it will calculate 'n_components' number of eigenvectors.
 (Default: True)

 __Attributes__
-**_affinity\_matrix\__**: A numpy dense array or scipy sparse matrix with float or double (float64) type values, or an instance of FrovedisCRSMatrix for sparse data and FrovedisRowmajorMatrix for dense data.
-It has a shape (n_samples, n_samples).
-It is used for clustering and is only available after calling fit().
+**_affinity\_matrix\__**:
+For python native dense input:
+  - When affinity = 'precomputed/rbf', it returns a numpy array
+  - When affinity = 'nearest_neighbors', it returns a scipy matrix
+For frovedis-like dense input:
+  - When affinity = 'precomputed/rbf', returns a FrovedisRowmajorMatrix
+  - When affinity = 'nearest_neighbors', returns a FrovedisCRSMatrix
+For python native sparse input:
+  - When affinity = 'precomputed/nearest_neighbors', it returns a scipy matrix
+  - When affinity = 'rbf', it returns a numpy array
+For frovedis-like sparse input:
+  - When affinity = 'precomputed/nearest_neighbors', it a returns FrovedisCRSMatrix
+  - When affinity = 'rbf', it returns a FrovedisRowmajorMatrix

+In all cases, the output is of float or double (float64) type and of shape (n_samples, n_samples).
 **_labels\__**: A python ndarray of int64 values and has shape(n_clusters,).
-It contains cluster labels for each point.
+It contains predicted cluster labels for each point.

 __Purpose__
 It initializes a Spectral Clustering object with the given parameters.

-The parameters: "eigen_tol", "degree", "coef0", "kernel_params" and "n_jobs" are simply kept
+The parameters: "eigen_tol", "degree", "coef0", "kernel_params" and "n_jobs", "random_state" are simply kept
 in to make the interface uniform to the Scikit-learn Spectral Clustering module.
 They are not used anywhere within frovedis implementation.